frederic-perez/AmE-dictionary/data/dictionary.md

 __hatcheck girl__
 __hatchery__ _n_ :three: A place for hatching eggs (as of poultry or fish). _A fish hatchery._ :es: criadero, vivero
 __hatchet__ _n_ :two::hammer:
-__hatred__ _n_ :two: /ˈheɪ trɪd/ The feeling of one who hates; intense dislike or extreme aversion or hostility. :es: odio
+__hatred__ _n_ :dart::three: /ˈheɪ trɪd/ The feeling of one who hates; intense dislike or extreme aversion or hostility. :es: odio
 __hauberk__ _n_ (Arms & Armour (excluding Firearms)) A long coat of mail, often sleeveless.
 __haughty__ _adj_ :five::hammer: _Oscar votters are as haughty as the critics._ _Haughty manners._
 __haul<sup>1</sup>__ _n_ :six::hammer: _A record haul of assets seized by Scotland Yard._ _It’s a small haul for such a high-profile program._